GiovanniSorice/pcd1819-mod1/README.md

 Once the client receives the linear sequence of hashes can proceed to compute the resulting root hash value.
 A transaction is considered valid if the computed root hash value matches the one the client has.
 In the Figure above, the client asks the server to provide a proof for the transaction with content=2.
 The client responds with the values 3, 01, 4567.
 Upon receiving the response the client has the necessary information to compute the root hash.

-Note: The actual contents stored at the nodes are some hash values of the transaction content.
+Note: The actual contents stored at the nodes are hash values computed over the content of the transaction.
+It is assumed that client and server use the same cryptographic primitives.

-Note: No modeling of the Merkle data structure is required, it is assumed i.e., the server simply sends a sequence of hash values used to compute the root hash
+Note: No modeling of the Merkle data structure is required i.e., the server simply sends a sequence of hash values used to compute the root hash.

 Note: No server implementation is required.
-For this purpose one could use the server implementation discussed during the lectures.
+For this purpose, one could use the server implementation discussed during the lectures.

 Note: Exception handling of events occurring in the client side is very important.